mshapna/ai-folio/README.md

-## Shapna's IoT projects in data science, machine learning and AI
+## Selected IoT projects in data science, machine learning and AI

 Based on a Minimal Jekyll theme for GitHub Pages [1].